 - 1. Amendments to these regulations are adopted separately by the Dean. - 2.
 Amendments that are applicable to the current academic year will be made only if they do not harm students beyond what is reasonable. - 3.
 Amendments to these regulations may not affect decisions that have been made prior to the amendment with regard to individual students in a way that harms these students. - 4.
-In addition to paragraph 2, the Dean may decide to deviate from these regulations due to unforeseen circumstances or measures, as a result of COVID-19, including the actual design of the education and any compulsory attendance requirements.
-This also means that it is possible to deviate from the provisions of the study guide.
-(COVID-19).
+In the event of unforeseen circumstances or measures, the Dean may decide to deviate from these regulations, including the actual form of the education and any compulsory attendance requirements.
+This also means that the provisions in the study guide may be deviated from.